DaraAbboushi/Disaster_Response_Udacity_Project/README.md

 Udacity for providing an this amazing and exciting Data Science Nanodegree Program Figure Eight for providing the relevant dataset to train the model.

-# Screenshots for showing some the execution steps of the program:
+# Screenshots for showing some of the execution steps of the program:

 1- This is where you can write a sentence in the box to test the performance of the model based on what type of the category it classifies the text by turning the category into a green light:
 ![Screenshot 6](https://github.com/user-attachments/assets/93735b62-a8af-415d-96e8-8c9864898405)